adobe-apiplatform/user-sync.py/docs/success-guide/index.md

+---
+layout: page
+title: Setup and Success Guide
-# User Sync Tool - Setup and Success Guide
+advertise: Setup and Success Guide
+---

-Version 1.1 2017-03-06
+Version 1.1, released 2017-03-06

-This guide walks you through the steps needed to understand and setup the User Sync Tool.
+This document walks you through the steps needed to understand and setup the User Sync Tool.

-&#9744; Throughout this guide, steps you need to complete are marked with the box symbol.
+Throughout this document, steps you need to complete are marked with the box symbol &#9744;.
 These steps require you to gather some information for a later step, or to take some specific action.

 ## Table of Contents